 A program for which accreditation has been withdrawn may apply for accreditation after one year by submitting a report of self evaluation and other accreditation forms, requesting a site visit, and demonstrating that it meets the Standards of Accreditation.

 Programs with probationary accreditation must show annual progress toward achieving full accreditation and meet the requirements for full accreditation within a two-year period.
-Full accreditation may be sought at any time by providing evidence in a self-evaluation and re-accreditation report, showing that the program has complied with the recommendations related to the program's accreditation status.
-Those recommendations are contained in the Report of Evaluation.
+Full accreditation may be sought at any time by providing evidence in a self-evaluation and re-accreditation report, showing that the program has complied with the deficiencies related to the program's accreditation status.
+Those deficiencies are contained in the Report of Evaluation.
 Subsequent to receipt of the report, a site visit by an evaluation team may be required.

 Programs have the right to appeal adverse accreditation decisions.
 The CVTEA will notify the appropriate credentialing agencies and the public within thirty days of any final adverse accreditation decision.
 Programs may reapply for accreditation one year after accreditation has been withdrawn.
 Please refer to the Procedures for Appeal of Adverse Decisions on Accreditation (Section IX).